PramodKumarYadav/Carrot/README.md

 Most general purpose functions, should be usable for your projects with minimum customization.
 Special thanks to https://github.com/jandelgado/rabtap for making this project possible with his awesome tool rabtap!

+# Credits
+This framework is heavily based on the open source work of jandelgado and his tool rabtap.
+My compliments and thanks to him for building this tool!
+You can learn more about the tool @ Github location: https://github.com/jandelgado/rabtap

 # Scope
 Todo